FBI joins criminal probe in Colorado voting equipment breach

-DENVER (AP) — The FBI is joining a criminal investigation into an alleged security breach of a rural Colorado county's voting equipment.
+DENVER (AP) — The FBI said Wednesday that its agents are joining a criminal investigation into an alleged security breach of a rural Colorado county's voting equipment.

-The federal agency is working alongside Mesa County prosecutors to determine if there was a criminal violation, FBI spokeswoman Courtney Bernal said in a statement Wednesday.
+The agents are working with Mesa County prosecutors to determine if there was a criminal violation, FBI spokeswoman Courtney Bernal said in a statement.

 Griswold’s office identified the man, but refused to say anything more about who he is or why he was there.
 The Associated Press isn’t naming him until more information becomes available about him.
 He has not been charged with a crime.

+Peters condemned Griswold’s inquiry into the alleged security breach at an event last week in South Dakota hosted by My Pillow chief executive Mike Lindell who has become well-known for his unwavering support of Trump and efforts to overturn the 2020 election because of widespread fraud.
+A range of election officials across the country including Trump’s former attorney general, William Barr, have confirmed that widespread fraud did not take place.

-Peters has said that Griswold is attempting a takeover of Mesa County’s elections in one of Colorado’s last Republican strongholds.
+Peters said that Griswold's investigation is an attempt at a takeover of Mesa County’s elections in one of Colorado’s last Republican strongholds.
+Peters also alleged that the investigation is an attempt by Griswold and Colorado's Democratic Gov. Jared Polis to “control the way you vote," she told the South Dakota audience.

+The dispute is the latest illustration of how the November 2020 election that is a distant memory for many remains front and center for some far-right supporters of former President Donald Trump.
+A Republican-led audit of Arizona ballots has been going on for months despite any evidence to support the review.

+The federal inquiry adds yet another layer to the political brawl between Griswold and Republican Mesa County Clerk and Recorder Tina Peters.
+The feud came to a head last week when Griswold accused Peters of assisting in the security breach by directing staff to turn off video surveillance of its voting equipment before a May 25 software update and allowing a non-employee into the elections office at that time.

 ———